software-students-spring2025/4-containers-excalibur-1/README.md

 ## Project Overview

-Facemoji is software that recognizes facial expressions in real time, processing emotions 10 times per second.
+Facemoji is software that recognizes facial expressions in real time, processing emotions on yout face.
 Based on the strongest emotion detected, it outputs corresponding emoji packs with initiated algorithms, transforming users' facial expressions into real-time emojis.

 ---